These lore snippets cover the world of Heartsworn Abyss. Consider them teasers for curious readers!

 fall & rise of saitou

 If Shinkari is a whale in the business world, then Saitou was a veritable ocean liner.
 At its peak, the family-held conglomerate held stakes in Miyogawa’s agriculture, pharmaceuticals, and even military.
-Its organization was akin to a government than a business.
+Its organization was more akin to a government than a business.

 Yet, all giants must fall, and Saitou’s influence dwindled with the advent of Miyogawa’s "new age."
 The country’s integration into the global economy necessiated the liberalization of trade regulations.
 Freed from price controls, foreign competition—especially those from Constella—broke Saitou’s monopoly in the domestic market.
 Ensuing antitrust laws also forced Saitou to sell off profitable subsidiaries.